muratk3n/thirdwave/en/tweets/2020/week16b.md

 "@IcarusGlider

-Funny how folks observe the thing Jesus didnt say to observe, and ignore what he did say to observe"
+Funny how folks observe the thing uhuJesus didnt say to observe, and ignore what he did say to observe"

 *2020-4-12 19:15:7*